 Custodial Credit Risk - Custodial credit risk is the risk that the counterparty to an investment transaction will fail and the government will not recover the value of the investment or collateral securities that are in possession of an outside party.
 The Authority does not have an investment policy for custodial credit risk.
-At December 31, 2014, the Authority was not exposed to custodial credit risk, because the investments held by the Authority are not evidenced by securities in book entry or paper form.
+At December 31, 2015, the Authority's certificates of deposit were insured by the Federal Deposit Insurance Corporation.
+The remaining investments of the Authority were not exposed to custodial credit risk, because those investments are not evidenced by securities in book entry or paper form.

 Concentration of Credit Risk - The Authority places no limit on the amount the Authority may invest in any one issuer.
-At December 31, 2014, more than 5 percent of the Authority's investments were held with the following issuer:
+At December 31, 2015, more than 5 percent of the Authority's investments were held with the following issuer:

-Issuer Contract Value Percentage
+Issuer Contract Value e Percentage

-Guaranteed investment contracts
+Guaranteed investment contract

-Bank of America - 5.3% \$ 3,331,131 98.98%
+Bank of America - 5.3% \$ 1,566,186 39.30%

 Credit Risk - The Authority does not have a formal policy that would limit its investment choices with regard to credit risk.
-The Authority's investments had the following level of exposure to credit risk as of December 31, 2014:
+The Authority's investments had the following level of exposure to credit risk as of December 31, 2015:

 Fair

 (Cont ract) Value Rating

-Money market funds \$ 33,477 AAA
+Money market funds \$ 27,655 AAA

 External investment pool 847 AAA

-Guaranteed investment contracts 3,331,131 Unrated
+Guaranteed investment contract 1,566,186 Unrated

 Interest Rate Risk - The Authority does not have a formal policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The following is a list of the Authority's investments and their related average maturities as of December 31, 2014:
+The Authority's money market funds, external investment pool, and guaranteed investment contract have a related average maturity of less than one year as of December 31, 2015.